A study conducted in the United States determined the health benefits of raspberry for glucose control in individuals with prediabetes.

 Red raspberries may help delay diabetes development

 This study highlights the fact that simple measures like regular intake of red raspberries can contribute to improved blood glucose control and delay the development of full-blown diabetes in pre-diabetic individuals.

-In the words of Britt Burton-Freeman, Ph.D., director, Center for Nutrition Research at Illinois Tech stated in a press release, “For people who are at risk for diabetes, cardiovascular disease and other health risks, knowing what foods have protective benefits and working them into your diet now can be an important strategy for slowing or reversing progression to disease.
+In the words of Britt Burton-Freeman, Ph.D., director, of the Center for Nutrition Research at Illinois Tech stated in a press release, “For people who are at risk for diabetes, cardiovascular disease, and other health risks, knowing what foods have protective benefits and working them into your diet now can be an important strategy for slowing or reversing progression to disease.
 People at risk for diabetes are often told to not eat fruit because of their sugar content.
 However, certain fruits – such as red raspberries – not only provide essential micronutrients, but also components such as anthocyanins, which give them their red color, ellagitannins, and fibers that have anti-diabetic actions.”

 Written by Dr. Radhika Baitari (M.S)